martezr/puppet-in-4-hours/labs/04-installing-puppet-agents.md

 ## Overview

-This lab walks through installing and configuring the Puppet agent on the agent node.
+In this lab you will walk through the process of installing and configuring a Puppet agent on a linux node.
+You will also configure policy based autosigning to automate the signing of certificate requests from agent nodes.

 ## Exercises